Queen Elizabeth’s Top 10 Canadian Milestones

 1952 – Long live the queen

 Princess Elizabeth is at a fishing lodge in Kenya with her husband of four years, Prince Philip, when she learns her father, King George VI, has died in his sleep at the age of 56.
+(Check out these rarely-seen photos of young Elizabeth and her father.)
 Suddenly finding herself Queen and head of the Commonwealth, she immediately boards a plane back to England.

 1953 – The Coronation